🍳

-XR's Use May Be Like a HUD — Let's Cook with AI
+XR's Use Might Be as a HUD - Let's Cook with AI

-I borrowed an inmo XR, an Android-based XR headset, from Ukai (known from Mitou Junior) and did a small hackathon.
-After struggling to find a use, I built an AI-powered cooking assistant to enjoy cooking with an AI.
-Here I introduce my attempt to cook with AI using the XR glasses.
+I borrowed an inmo XR — Android-powered XR glasses — from Ukai, familiar from Mitou Junior, and did a little hackathon.
+After struggling with what to use it for, I built a cooking assistant to enjoy with an AI.
+I tried using the XR glasses to cook with AI, so I'll introduce that here.

 Exploring the potential of inmo XR